How to Spend 10 Days in Taiwan: A Complete Itinerary For First-Time Visitors

 Liuhe Night Market

-Aim to arrive shortly after 6 pm if you want to take advantage of that breathing room.
-Since Kaohsiung sits on the southern coast, it’s not surprising that Liuhe Night Market specializes in fresh seafood.
-The popular barbecued shrimp and fish soup are worth a try.
+Since Kaohsiung sits on the southern coast, it didn’t surprise us to see that Liuhe Night Market specializes in fresh seafood.
+Our recommendation?
+Try the popular barbecued shrimp and fish soup.

 Evening gondola ride down the Love River